ioBroker/ioBroker.mqtt/README.md

 - **Port** - Port of the MQTT broker.
 By default, 1883
 - **Secure** - If secure (SSL) connection must be used.
 - **User** - if broker required authentication, define here the username.
-- **Password** - if the username is not empty the password must be set.
+- **Password** - if the username is not empty, the password must be set.
 It can be empty.
 - **Password confirmation** - repeat here the password.
 - **Subscribe Patterns** - Subscribe by the pattern.
 See chapter "Examples of using wildcards" to define the pattern. '#' to subscribe for all topics. 'mqtt/0/#,javascript/#' to subscribe for states of mqtt.0 and javascript
 - **Publish only on change** - Store incoming messages only if payload differs from actual stored.